micro-lc/micro-lc/packages/documentation/docs/components/mlc-antd-theme-manager.md

 ## Usage

 :::caution
-This component is intended to be used inside micro-lc, since it makes extensive use of micro-lc API.
+This component is intended to be used inside <micro-lc></micro-lc>, since it makes extensive use of <micro-lc></micro-lc> API.

 You can technically use it standalone, but you will have to manually provide a matching API with the property `microlcApi`.
 :::

-To use the component in micro-lc, declare it as part of the application layout with its [properties and attributes](#properties-and-attributes).
+To use the component in <micro-lc></micro-lc>, declare it as part of the application layout with its [properties and attributes](#properties-and-attributes).

 ```json5 title="micro-lc.config.json"
 {